 Edibles: Gummies and Softgels Orally Consumed

 When we eat cannabinoid-infused foods, much of the active ingredients fall prey to the process of digestion.
-Compounds that are digested by the stomach then go through the liver before they enter into the bloodstream.
+Compounds that are digested by the stomach then go through the liver before they enter the bloodstream.
 Therefore, the absorption is low compared to other methods.

 Sublingually: Tinctures Dissolved in MCT or Other Substitute Oil